-For the year ended December 31, 2020, the Group's purchases from its five largest suppliers accounted for 63.8% of the Group's total purchases, and the Group's purchases from its single largest supplier accounted for 19.9% of the Group's total purchases.
+For the year ended December 31, 2021, the Group's purchases from its five largest suppliers accounted for 38.22% of the Group's total purchases, and the Group's purchases from its largest supplier accounted for 9.87% of the Group's total purchases.

 Except iQIYI, as of the date of this report, all of the Group's five largest customers and suppliers during the Reporting Period were Independent Third Parties.
-Except iQIYI, none of the Directors, their respective associates or any Shareholder who owned more than 5% of the Company's issued share capital had any interest in any of the Group's five largest customers and suppliers.
+Except iQIYI, Mr. Wang Xiaohui, Mr. Wang Jun, Ms. Zeng Ying and Ms. Liu Fan (each of Mr. Wang Xiaohui, Mr. Wang Jun, Ms. Zeng Ying and Ms. Liu Fan is a Director and also holds office in iQIYI), none of the Directors, their respective close associates or any Shareholder who owned more than 5% of the Company's issued share capital had any interest in any of the Group's five largest customers and suppliers.